• Medicare cost plans are sold by private companies and work with your original Medicare coverage to offer additional benefits.

 To enroll in a Medicare cost plan, you must first be enrolled in Medicare Part B. To be eligible for Part B, you must meet one of the following criteria:

-People who receive retirement or disability benefits from the Social Security Administration (SSA) or the Railroad Retirement Board are automatically enrolled in original Medicare when they’re first eligible.
-Others will have to apply through the SSA.
+People who receive retirement or disability benefits from the Social Security Administration (SSA) or the Railroad Retirement Board are automatically enrolled in Original Medicare when they become eligible.
+Others must apply through the SSA.

 Medicare cost plan enrollment